aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 ## Serving generated html book

-The `sc build:html` command from the previous section only builds the html files.
+The only thing the `sc build:html` command from the previous section does is build the html files.

-However in addition to building the html files, we can also serve the `mybook.html` by running the following command instead:
+However in addition to building the html files, we can also serve the `mybook.html` file by running the following command instead:

 ```console
 docker run --rm -v `pwd`:/book -d -p 4000:4000 softcover/softcover:latest sc server